 Film: The Critic's Choice 150 Masterpieces of World Cinema—The authors of this book divided filmdom into ten categories, usually by era and/or continent.
 For each category, one or two critics pick 15 top films.
 The picks are combined to form a list with a curious love of vampire films.
 This link is from the Best of Movies site via the Internet Archive.

-Film4 50 Films to See before You Die—The British film channel's critics selected their top films.
+Film4 50 Films to See before You Die—The British film channel's critics selected their top films in a mainstream-leaning list.
 This link is from the Internet Archive.

 Film4 50 Sports Movies To See Before You Die—The British film channel's critics selected their favorite sports films.
 This link is from the Internet Archive.